9th IOC Educational Grants

 - Award of a grant carries with it the expectation that the recipients will make the most of their congress attendance in terms of learning about research, clinical techniques, and interacting with other delegates to promote future partnerships and collaboration.
 The 9th IOC would also request a report from the attendee outlining how the funding had benefitted them and their experiences from the 9th IOC Congress.

 - The 9th IOC Educational Grants Committee reserves the right to determine the final amount of support.
-The congress registration fee will be provided for grant recipients by the 9th IOC Congress.
+The congress registration fee will be provided for grant recipients by the 9th IOC Congress, a long with a free ticket to Residents Reception on October 5.

 - Awards will be announced by the end of April 2020 to allow awardees time to book their journeys and obtain visas where necessary.